When you learn French with videos, you’re diving into one of France’s greatest cultural contributions.

 It may just be a natural human fascination with things that move or light up, but there’s just something about watching a video that tends to be more engaging than looking at a textbook all day.

 And with all the options and access YouTube allows us, there’s no reason not to take advantage of online videos when learning French!

-Speaking of options, with all the French videos out there, it’s possible for virtually every French learner to find something of interest to them.
+Speaking of options, with all the French learning videos out there, it’s possible for virtually everyone to find something that interests them.

 For those who love a good laugh, there are French comedy channels.

 For those who try to stay informed, there are French news outlets.